trulia/hologram/README.md

 * **title**: The title to display in the documents
 * **category**: This is the broad category for the component, all components in the same category will be written to the same page.
-* **name**: This is used for grouping components, by assigning a name a component can be referenced in another component as a parent.
+* **name**: This is used for grouping components, by assigning a name, a component can be referenced in another component as a parent.
+Note that items in the same category are sorted alphabetically by name.
 * **parent**: (Optional.)
 This should be the **name** of another component.
 If this is set, the current component will be displayed as a section within the **parent**'s documentation.